Uncertain future rattles Italy's famed restaurants

 But now, many Italians are too terrified to eat out.
 An SWG poll this week found that 32% of Italians considered going to a restaurant “unsafe," particularly places with only indoor seating.

 Their fears are not unreasonable.
 For two months, Italy was the epicenter of Europe's coronavirus outbreak, with a surge of patients overwhelming some hospitals in the north and soaring deaths scarring Italian families and psyches.
-Italy has seen over 32,000 deaths in the pandemic, behind only the United States and Britain.
+Italy has seen more than 32,000 confirmed deaths in the pandemic, behind only the U.S. and Britain.

 While Italians have welcomed the easing of lockdown restrictions, many fear a predicted second wave of infections and deaths amid uncertainty that the government has the outbreak under control.